kernelsauce/turbo/doc/apiref.rst

 	callback can be present per request.
 Giving a new callback before the pending has been run leads to discarding of the current pending callback.
 For HEAD method request the chunk is ignored and only headers are written to the socket.

+        :param callback: Function to call after the buffer has been flushed.
+        :type callback: Function

 .. function:: RequestHandler:clear()